Cosmicoppai/limit/README.md

 Gem that provides flexible, Redis-backed rate limiting utilities.
 It supports both Fixed Window and Rolling Window (Sliding Log) strategies, to easily control the number of allowed requests for a given identifier within a time window.

-You can define rate-limiting rules dynamically using a Proc, and configure Redis via environment variables (REDIS_HOST, REDIS_PORT, REDIS_PASSWORD) or by passing connection details directly.
+You can define rate-limiting rules dynamically using a lambda, and configure Redis via environment variables (REDIS_HOST, REDIS_PORT, REDIS_PASSWORD) or by passing connection details directly.

 This gem is ideal for APIs, background jobs, or any system that needs simple, efficient throttling logic.